mhenry07/aspire-repro/README.md

 Compare running with the debugger attached vs. detached.

+Note: Since filing the issue, I've been able to reproduce the issue in VS 17.11 and with the debugger detached.

 Here are some logs of when the data discrepancy occurred:

 - ChunkSize: 1_000_000, debugger attached: